Moynur/AdventOfCode/README.md

 AoC gives each user a different input file, we can get our own input by including session data when sending the HTTP request.

-This tool will get your AoC input for the day and return it as an array of strings for each line.
+This tool will get your AoC input for the day and return it as an array of strings for each line in Go.

 - input[0] = line 1
 - input[1] = line 2